printezisn/pandemiccms/README.md

   - Menus
   - Media
   - Settings
+  - Email Templates
   - Users

-- Support multiple tenants/sites in the same instance.
+- Support multiple clients/sites in the same instance.
 - Support multiple languages.

+It's designed to be simple and easily extensible, with no magic tricks, so that it can be used as a base for various kinds of projects.

+**This is still a work in progress.**

 ## Stack